vuejs/vuepress/packages/docs/docs/guide/permalinks.md

 /source/_post/intro-vuepress.html
 ```

-However, for a blog system, we hope that the link of a post can be customized.
-VuePress started supporting this feature from `1.0.0`. which is known as `permalink`.
+Yet, for a blog system, we hope that the link of a post can be customized.
+VuePress started supporting this feature, known as permalink, from `1.0.0`.
 Then, the actual pages would be:

 ```
 /source/